Non-Autoregressive Coarse-to-Fine Video Captioning: Experiments

 \subsection{Ablation Studies and Analyses}

-\textbf{Visual word generation.} Our proposed visual word generation task plays a critical role in both training and inference phases.
+\textbf{Visual Word Generation.} Our proposed visual word generation task plays a critical role in both training and inference phases.
 During training, this task generates auxiliary gradients, thus the effect of $\mathcal{L}_{vis}$ on performance is worth exploring.
-As shown in Table \ref{tab:different_components}, exp2 performs better than exp1, especially on the CIDEr-D metric, indicating that $\mathcal{L}_{vis}$ is beneficial for learning a better captioning model that is more likely to capture key visual concepts.
-To be comprehensive, we also quantify the effect of $\mathcal{L}_{vis}$ on the autoregressive baseline (AR-B) in Table \ref{tab:visual_word_loss_on_AR}, where promising performance gains can also be observed.
-These results confirm the necessity of multitask learning for data-hungry applications (e.g., video captioning).
+As shown in Table \ref{tab:different_components}, $\mathcal{L}_{vis}$ brings promising performance gains for both NA-B (exp2 vs. exp1) and AR-B (exp5 vs. exp4), especially on the CIDEr-D metric.
+To figure out the word-level effect of $\mathcal{L}_{vis}$, first we collect the captions generated by the model with or without $\mathcal{L}_{vis}$, then we measure the relative growth rates of word frequency, and finally we average the results of words of the same type.
+As shown in Fig. \ref{fig:average_rgr}, visual words get an overall boost in various categories of videos.
+All these results demonstrate that training with $\mathcal{L}_{vis}$ can improve the caption quality by addressing the insufficient training of visual words.

 During inference, visual word generation can produce coarse-grained ``templates'' (CT).
-A visible improvement of taking CT as starting points can be observed in Table \ref{tab:different_components} (exp3 vs. exp2) and in Table \ref{tab:different_decoding_algorithms}.
-This superior performance demonstrates that decoding with some known visual words can generate more semantically correct captions than the from-scratch generation that starts with completely unknown sequences.
-From another perspective, it is important to mitigate the entanglement of visual and non-visual words.
+An obvious improvement of taking CT as starting points can be observed in Table \ref{tab:different_components} (exp3 vs. exp2) and Table \ref{tab:different_decoding_algorithms}, which indicates that decoding with some known visual words can generate more semantically correct captions than the from-scratch generation that starts with completely unknown sequences.
 In summary, our proposed visual word generation is versatile and it benefits a lot for non-autoregressive video captioning.

-\textbf{Auxiliary information.} We ablate the performance to measure the effect of the copied source information $e^{src}$ and the category tags of MSR-VTT.
-As shown in Table \ref{tab:different_components}, exp4 is worse than exp3, showing that enhancing the inputs of NA decoders is important \cite{guo2019non}.
-Comparing exp5 with exp3, we can conclude that the category information is complementary to visual features.
-Since such prior information is not always available, an auxiliary task of classifying videos can be integrated into the model in the future.